Which cancers are caused by smoking?

 About 1 in 5 stomach cancers (20%) in the UK is thought to be caused by smoking.
 People who smoke have around twice the risk of stomach cancer compared to non smokers.
 The risk falls if you stop smoking.

 Smoking is the single biggest risk factor for bladder cancer.
 Tobacco contains cancer-causing chemicals which pass into your bloodstream and are filtered by the kidneys into your urine.
-It's estimated that over a third of all cases of bladder cancer are caused by smoking.
+It's estimated that 45% of all cases of bladder cancer are caused by smoking.

 Current smokers have a higher risk of ovarian cancer compared with ex-smokers or non-smokers.